 Before you continue reading (and if you're a blonde who has always yearned for rose-gold strands sans damage or commitment), run don't walk to Overtone's website and add its Rose Gold Deep Treatment ($29) to your cart (for the sole reason that it's industry-changing, amazing, and was previously back-ordered).
-Thus, if you want to receive your tub of rose-gold magic without any hold ups, we suggest snagging yours ASAP before they're sold out again.
+If you want to receive your tub of rose-gold magic without any hold ups, we suggest snagging yours ASAP before they're sold out again.
 Fingers crossed.

 But now that that's settled—back to the brand's top-selling product in question: a rose-gold iteration of the same best-selling formula but for brown hair—a mic drop color combo that previously has been considered a bit hyperbolic.